preloader

 The questions assess how well an organisation manages information security risks in a non-technical manner, that is to say how does the organisation manage risks though managerial (administrative) measures, e.g. staff policies, and through physical measures, e.g. CCTV.
 Technical solutions to risks are great, but for an organisation to manage risk effectively there must be a combination of managerial, technical, and physical measures in place.

-IASME Audited Governance is a step up from the requirements of IASME Self-Assessed certification.
+IASME Cyber Assurance Level 2 is a step up from the requirements of IASME Cyber Assurance Level 1 certification.
 It requires an organisation to successfully complete the following stages:

 An in-date Cyber Essentials or Cyber Essentials Plus certification